-Your coach should play an active role while you are in the hospital, taking part in your rehab sessions, meeting with you and your case manager to discuss your discharge plan, and learning how best to help you once you are home.
+Your coach should play an active role while you are in the hospital, connecting with you and your case manager if needed to discuss your discharge plan.
+Your coach can also help to reinforce important information from discharge paperwork.

 Physical and occupational therapy